FPSRussia: Collaborative works, appearances in other media, and related ventures

-Collaborations and appearances in other media

 The success of FPSRussia propelled Myers to appear on other channels and media; Myers collaborated with Epic Meal Time in July 2011, and the collaboration has earned over 8.8 million video views on YouTube as of October 14, 2020.

-Myers' character hosted the live fire section of Machinima.com Prime's web series, The Controller: Medal of Honor Warfighter.
+As Dimitri, Meyers hosted the live fire section of Machinima.com Prime's web series, The Controller: Medal of Honor Warfighter.
 On October 29, 2012, Myers had a cameo appearance as his character, Dimitri, in the Call of Duty: Black Ops II live-action trailer directed by Guy Ritchie.

+After an announcement video in December 2012 and a successful Kickstarter campaign, FPSRussia released "FPS Russia: The Game" on the App Store for iOS devices in March 2013 with developer Zaah.
+In 2013, Myers founded another gaming channel named "FPS" that has been inactive since 2014.

-Death of Keith Ratliff
+Death of Keith Ratliff and final years of FPSRussia

-On January 3, 2013, a Kentucky man named Keith Ratliff, the co-owner of FPS Industries (a custom firearms fabrication and testing company) and a member of the FPSRussia production team, was found shot dead in his home in Carnesville, Georgia.
+On January 3, 2013, Keith Ratliff, the co-owner of FPS Industries (a custom firearms fabrication and testing company) and a member of the FPSRussia production team, was found shot dead in his home in Carnesville, Georgia.
+A coroner revealed he was shot in the head and classified his death as a homicide.
 Ratliff held a Federal Firearms License (FFL) and was responsible for obtaining the firearms used in the videos.
+Numerous firearms were found in his house, but none were the murder weapon.

-Following Ratliff's death, the production of FPSRussia's videos went on hiatus until February 19, 2013.
-In March 2013, the Georgia Bureau of Investigation (GBI) said it was still investigating.
+Following Ratliff's death, the production of Myers' FPSRussia videos went on hiatus until February 19.
+In March, the Georgia Bureau of Investigation (GBI) said it was still investigating.
 However, as there have been no official updates since the initial reports following Ratliff's death, the case has become the subject of numerous conspiracy theories.

-Final years

-After a nine-month hiatus, on January 10, 2014, FPSRussia returned to YouTube.
+After another hiatus, this time lasting nine months, the channel resumed making videos on January 10, 2014.
 In 2014, FPSRussia was listed on NewMediaRockstars Top 100 Channels, ranked at #78.
-The channel has been inactive since April 2016.
+No videos have been released on the channel since April 2016.

-Related ventures

-After an announcement video in December 2012 and a successful Kickstarter campaign, FPSRussia released "FPS Russia: The Game" on the App Store for iOS devices in March 2013 with developer Zaah.

-In 2013, Myers founded another gaming channel named "FPS" that has been inactive since 2014.